PaulR1209/hangman/README.md

 #### Start Screen

 This is the opening display when you start the game:

+After every input, the screen clears and refreshes.
+I imported the OS library in order that I could use my clear screen function.

 * Remaining lives
 * A list of guessed letters, which is currently empty